CardioMark/CardioMark/Documentation/Documentation.md

 # CardioMark Documentation

 ## Getting Started
-To begin using CardioMar, download **CardioMark Manual.pdf** from the repository.
+To begin using CardioMark, download **CardioMark Manual.pdf** from the repository.